Emily Pickthall

 Profile

-I am a second year PhD student in the Department of Sociology and recipient of an Economic and Social Research Council PhD Studentship (2021-2025).
+I am a final year PhD student in the Department of Sociology and recipient of an Economic and Social Research Council PhD Studentship (2021-2026).
 My PhD examines the nature and lived experience of sex work in the United Kingdom - in particular, the relations between sex work and other jobs, employment, livelihoods and relationships.
 I have previously researched social histories, discourses and political praxis of sex workers' rights and activist movements with the English Collective of ProstitutesLink opens in a new window and the Bishopsgate InstituteLink opens in a new window.

 I take an interdisciplinary approach to research, with interest in developing arts-based and creative research methods in the social sciences.